Gatka: History

+Originally, Gatka existed as a style under one branch (known as an aṅg) of the wider Shastar Vidya martial art system.
+Gatka originated as a stick-fighting style known as Gatkabazi under the Gadā yudh (stick/club fighting) branch of Shastar Vidya.
 Gatka's theory and techniques were taught by the Sikh gurus.
 It has been handed down in an unbroken lineage of ustāds (masters), and taught in many akharas (arenas) around the world.
-Gatka was employed in the Sikh wars and has been thoroughly battle tested.
+Gatka was employed in the Sikh wars and has been thoroughly battle-tested.
 It originates from the need to defend dharam (righteousness), but is also based on the unification of the spirit and body: miri piri).
 It is, therefore, generally considered to be both a spiritual and physical practice.

-After the Second Anglo-Sikh War the art was banned by the new British administrators of India in the mid-19th century.
+After the Second Anglo-Sikh War, the art was banned by the new British administrators of India in the mid-19th century.
 During the Indian Rebellion of 1857, the Sikhs assisted the British in crushing the mutiny.
 As a consequence of this assistance, restrictions on fighting practices were relaxed, but the Punjabi martial arts which re-emerged after 1857 had changed significantly.
 The new style applied the sword-fighting techniques to the wooden training-stick.
 It was referred to as gatka, after its primary weapon.
 Gatka was used mainly by the British Indian Army in the 1860s as practice for hand-to-hand combat.
 The Ministry of Sports and Youth Affairs of the Government of India has included Gatka, with three other indigenous games, namely Kalaripayattu, Thang-Ta and Mallakhamba, as part of the planned Khelo India Youth Games 2021, expected to be held in Haryana.
 This is a national sports event in India.

+The IOA plans to include Gatka in the 37th National Games of India in 2023 held in Goa.